38-Year-Old Pitcher – Free Agent

 Brandon Lyon Contract Information:

-Agreed to a minor league contract with the Red Sox in July of 2013.
+Signed a minor league contract with the Angels in February of 2014.

 To instantly reveal our fantasy analysis of every player – including Brandon Lyon – simply subscribe now.